ohihc/Here/README.md

     - Integrate data collection to refine user behavior insights.
     - Enhance prediction of vulnerable behaviors using Vertex AI.
     - Develop a custom model to further improve accuracy in assisting users with financial decisions.

+## License
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](./LICENSE) file for details.